Tomáš Nosek: Florida Panthers

 Nosek as a free agent signed a one-year, $775,000 deal with the Florida Panthers on 1 July 2024.

-In the 2025 Stanley Cup Playoffs, he played in the 3rd game of the 2nd round with the Florida Panthers trailing 0-2 in the series against the Toronto Maple Leafs.
-Panthers’ coach Paul Maurice would credit Nosek and the 4th line as being instrumental in turning the series around.
+In the 2025 Stanley Cup Playoffs, he played in the third game of the second round with the Florida Panthers trailing 0–2 in the series against the Toronto Maple Leafs.
+Panthers’ coach Paul Maurice would credit Nosek and his 4th line linemates Jonah Gadjovich and A. J. Greer as being instrumental in turning the series around.
 The Panthers would go on to win 4 of the next 5 to win that series and 12 of the next 16 overall to win the Stanley Cup with Nosek playing in each of those last 16 games.
 Nosek re-signed with the Panthers on July 1, 2025.

 During the offseason, Nosek suffered a "significant" knee injury while training, with Panthers General Manager Bill Zito expecting him to miss several months including the beginning of the 2025–26 NHL season.
+The injury kept Nosek out until March, and he made his season debut with the Panthers on March 3, 2026, against the New Jersey Devils.
+Just a few games later, Nosek skated in his 500th career NHL game on March 17 against the Vancouver Canucks.

+HC Dynamo Pardubice

+On July 31, 2026, after 11 years in the NHL, Nosek returned to Pardubice of the Czech Extraliga.